graphql/graphql.github.io/site/docs/Learn-Schema.md

 Mutations work in a similar way - you define fields on the `Mutation` type, and those are available as the root mutation fields you can call in your query.

-It's important to remember that other than this special status, the `Query` and `Mutation` types are the same as any other GraphQL object type, and their fields work exactly the same way.
+It's important to remember that other than the special status of being the "entry point" into the schema, the `Query` and `Mutation` types are the same as any other GraphQL object type, and their fields work exactly the same way.

 ### Scalar types